EigenvoidDev/DBDCrypter/README.md

 # Dead By Daylight Content Delivery Network Decryptor

-[Dead by Daylight](https://deadbydaylight.com/) is an asymmetrical horror game in which four resourceful survivors face off against one ruthless killer.
+[Dead by Daylight](https://deadbydaylight.com/) is an online asymmetric multiplayer survival horror video game developed and published by Canadian studio [Behaviour Interactive](https://www.bhvr.com/).

-**Dead by Daylight Content Delivery Network Decryptor** is a script designed to decrypt encrypted data transmitted through the Dead by Daylight content delivery network (CDN).
-Although the CDN only handles asset data, this script is also able to decrypt save profile data.
-It supports multiple game branches (QA, Stage, Cert, PTB, and Live), each with its own access key based on the game version.
-The script performs decryption using AES encryption and decompression via zlib when necessary.
+**Dead by Daylight Content Delivery Network Decryptor** is a script designed to decrypt encrypted data transmitted via the Dead by Daylight Content Delivery Network (CDN).
+Although the CDN exclusively handles asset data, this script can also decrypt save profile data.
+It supports multiple game branches, including QA, Stage, Cert, PTB, and Live, each with its own access key tailored to the specific game version.
+The decryption process utilizes AES encryption, and when necessary, data is decompressed using zlib.

 ## Requirements